 Research On Digital Scent Technology – Can It Work?

-A lot of companies are working on the digital scent technology.
+A lot of companies are working on digital scent technology.
 This will allow us to digitally sense, transmit and reproduce smell.
 A notable example is “The Scent Dome” which is being tested by a UK-based internet service provider called Telewest Broadband.
 The device is about the size of a teapot and can reproduce around sixty distinct smells by releasing particles from its twenty liquid-filled odor capsules.
-Computers using this device will be equipped by software to recognize odor identifying codes embedded in a digital file which can be transmitted via the internet.
+Computers using this device will be equipped by software to recognize odor-identifying codes embedded in a digital file that can be transmitted via the internet.

 Digital smell technology can immensely influence the future of a plethora of industries including but not limited to movies, marketing, education, games, and music – if only we build it right.
 The only problems are those listed under challenges in the above sections.
 Once researchers are able to provide instant, uniform transfer and fast dissipation of smell, the digital scent technology might work better.
 That, in turn, may mean some reconstruction in theaters as well.